KB01111/KB-multi-agent/README.md

 ![mcp-demo](./agent/demo/mcp-demo.gif)

-The MCP Agent allows you to connect to various MCP-compatible servers:
+The MCP Agent allows you to connect to various MCP-compatible servers and select different agent frameworks:

 1. **Configuring Custom MCP Servers**:
    - Click the "MCP Servers" button in the top right of the interface